 - your organization's qualifications to carry out the program

 - how the program will be evaluated (include any tracking or historical information available)

 - plans for continued funding of the program, if applicable

 - other funding sources, committed and applied for.

 The media committee meets and reviews proposals twice per year.
-Applications should be postmarked by one of these deadlines: March 1 or November 2.
 You will be notified of the committee’s decision via email in 60 to 90 days after the deadline.
-We do not accept proposals via email, messenger or hand delivery.
+If submitting your proposal via email, please combine all of the documents into one PDF.
+We do not accept proposals via messenger or hand delivery.

 - American Bar Association Fund for Justice and Education

 - Carole Kneeland Project for Responsible Television Journalism

 - Poynter Institute For Media Studies